philkrie/philkrie.github.io/README.md

 There are two reasons to use Google AMP:

 First, it's really fast!
-An often sited claim (by Amazon, Yahoo, Walmart and others) is that every extra 100ms improvement in page load time increases incremental revenue by up to 1%.
+An often cited claim (by Amazon, Yahoo, Walmart and others) is that every extra 100ms improvement in page load time increases incremental revenue by up to 1%.
 Your personal blog might not be selling anything, but why settle for a slow page and risk losing readers?